Specialist support for children in Wexford

 School stress, anxiety & low mood

-Children often show anxiety or depression differently than adults.
+Children often show anxiety or low mood differently than adults.
 Instead of naming emotions, it may appear as school refusal, tummy aches, irritability, clinginess, sleep changes, perfectionism, withdrawal, or "meltdowns" after holding it together all day.
+Mentalising helps a child move from being overwhelmed by a feeling to being able to think about it.

 Therapy for Children